pmendelski/dotfiles/git/readme.md

 ### Undo aliases

 [Undoing things](http://stackoverflow.com/a/2846154/2284884).
-Makes no changes to your files.
+No worries these aliases will make no changes to your local files.

 - **`git unadd [FILE]`** - Undo staging.
 Alias for `git reset HEAD --`.
 What was in staging area will untouched on working tree.
     - `FILE` - You can unadd specific files.
 By default all files will be unstaged.
 - **`git uncommit`** - Undo commit.
 Alias for `git reset --soft HEAD^`.
 What was committed will be in staging area.
 - **`git undo`** - Undo commit and staging.
 Alias for `git reset HEAD^`.
 What was committed and in staging area now will be on your working tree.
 - **`git undobranchcommits`** - Undo all branch commits.
-Undo all
+Undo all...
+FIXME

 ### Drop aliases

 [Dropping things](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset).
-Be aware that **these aliases will make changes to your files**.
+Be aware that **these aliases will make changes to your local files**.

 - **`git dropunadded`** - Drop all unstaged changes.
 - **`git dropuncommitted`** - Drop all uncommitted changes.
 Everything what was not staged nor committed will be dropped.